cssbristol/cssbristol.co.uk/_posts/2018-02-28-boeing-hack.markdown

 If you want to make use of satellite data, we'll be releasing some guides to help you soon.

-// TOOLS AVAILABLE //
+## // TOOLS AVAILABLE //

-- TBC for now
+- Join the Discord server [here](https://discordapp.com/invite/pt97nDh) for updates on the day!
+- More to come

-// GOOD LUCK! //
+## // GOOD LUCK! //

 <a class="btn btn--dark" href="https://www.facebook.com/events/153087555349796/">
     Facebook Event